 This document provides a summary report of Exploration Experiment on Enhanced Compression beyond VVC capability.
 The tests are categorized as a base/general modification, intra prediction, inter prediction, transform and coefficient coding, in-loop filtering, entropy coding, and combination tests.

 The software basis for this EE was JVET-U0100 based on VMT-10.0, which can be particularly configured to perform tool-on (on top VTM) and overall tests.
 Configuration files were distributed with the EE software and follow VTM CTC.
-VTM-11.0 and EE2 U0100 software are used as tool-on and tool-off anchors, respectively.
+VTM-11.0 and EE2 JVET-U0100 software are used as tool-on and tool-off anchors, respectively.